-There are many ways to develop leads, from growing your networking leverage and building a sphere of influence to advertising through emerging technology and bold marketing strategies.
+There are many ways to develop leads and connections, from growing your networking leverage and building a sphere of influence to advertising through emerging technology and bold marketing strategies.
 Personable relationships and attention-grabbing campaigns are certainly effective and lead to a great deal of sales.
-However, these are only two parts of a strategic, lead-generating trifecta.
+However, these are only two parts of a strategic, connection-generating trifecta.
 What is this third, final piece of the puzzle?
 We’re glad you asked, because today we’re talking about Generating Leads Through Content Development!!

 It’s great when customers like you, or when your advertisements catch their eye, but to be truly valuable to them, you have to provide something of, well, value.
 Hopefully the products and service you offer satisfy that need.
 However, you can supplement and boost your value by offering your consumers additional resources.
 Providing useful content to your clients helps transform your reputation from a typical business into a reliable expert and beneficial leader.